-Why Did We Choose Diesel?
+Why Did We Choose A Diesel Heater?

 When plugged in to power we can use our reverse cycle aircon.
 Alternatives are needed when free camping so we chose diesel.
 From what we had read, we found these points suited our situation.